INTERNAL DRAGONS: DIFFICULTY OF DIAGNOSING CELIAC DISEASE (CH3)

 He went onto state “Um, my doctor actually said if that situation had happened even two years later my body would likely not have recovered from being in that state.”

 Doctors treating individuals with Type 1 diabetes have celiac disease on their radar.
 Some of them do bloodwork to see if there is any indication of CD.
 One of my questionnaire participants experienced this as he also had Type 1 diabetes.
-When asked How long it took to be diagnosed after beginning the pursuit of diagnosis for symptoms, he responded, “As a type 1 diabetic, I was tested as a part of my routine blood work and told I had celiac disease” (3K-C) another stated, “At 14 years old, went to see a general physician about my sudden stomach pain and incontinence and theysuggested I had Celiac discease because I already had type 1 diabetes and it was common to develop” (4-LJ).
+When asked How long it took to be diagnosed after beginning the pursuit of diagnosis for symptoms, he responded, “As a type 1 diabetic, I was tested as a part of my routine blood work and told I had celiac disease” (3K-C) another stated, “At 14 years old, went to see a general physician about my sudden stomach pain and incontinence and they suggested I had Celiac disease because I already had type 1 diabetes and it was common to develop” (4-LJ).

 For Larson, despite his doctor suspecting celiac disease, it took two years to diagnose with severe consequences.
 Larson lamented how sick celiac made him due to delayed diagnosis.
 The discussed the way it changed his life trajectory.
 He stated